 6. Practice Meditation or Keep a Journal

-One of the most common causes of lying awake is an overactive mind.
-It’s the result of being so busy throughout the day that you literally don’t have time to think.
+Or it could be the result of being so busy throughout the day that you literally don’t have time to think.

 Meditation